the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/01_act01/overview/_index.md

 ## Rubric

 Each project will be assessed with a rubric tailored to the skills and concepts the project targets.
-This project is focused on developing the skills to plan a large scale computer science project.
+This Act is focused on developing the skills to plan a large scale computer science project.

 ### Criterion B: Planning and development